Following two successful personal fundraising campaigns 'Les Trefles du Coeur' was officially founded by cancer survivor Katy Harris in January 2017.

 Since then the sound of these bells continues to resonate throughout the corridors as patients celebrate their achievements and feedback from staff and patients has been overwhelmingly positive.

-In addition to the bells, Les Trefles du Coeur has been supporting the chemo unit for breast cancer in St Louis Hospital by providing items and activities to help ease the treatment phase for patients.
-These include donating stylish and comfortable headcovers for distribution to women experiencing hair loss, providing board games and activities to help pass the time during treatment, offering protective nail varnish for patients at risk of severe nail damage due to the chemicals and providing a basic care kit for all patients facing chemotherapy.
+In addition to the bells, Les Trefles du Coeur has been supporting the chemo unit for breast cancer in St Louis Hospital by providing small items and activities to help ease the treatment phase for patients.
+These include donating stylish and comfortable headcovers for distribution to women experiencing hair loss, providing board games and activities to help pass the time during treatment, offering protective nail varnish for patients at risk of severe nail damage due to the chemicals, offering ginger tea to ease the nausea, and providing a basic care kit for all patients facing chemotherapy.

 In November 2015 breast cancer invited itself into my life and turned my world upside down.
 After fighting for 11 months on a journey that took me through surgery, chemotherapy, radiotherapy and curie-therapy I had an overwhelming desire to give something back.